BernardoEstrada/CUDA-Filter/README.md

-# CUDA-Filter-Py
+# CUDA-Filter
-A Python library for applying filters to images via CUDA
+A library for applying filters to images via CUDA